 About the Symposium

-The symposium encourages grass roots community presentations from the lived experiences and perceptions of Indigenous worldview and wellbeing and welcomes conceptual and empirical insights from academia.
+Wangkiny Coolamon will foster the rich sharing of experiences relating to challenges, innovations, opportunities, partnerships and practices most relevant to Indigenous tourism.
+This will include grass roots community presentations from the lived experiences and perceptions of Indigenous worldview and wellbeing and the conceptual and empirical insights from research practitioners in tourism.

 The leading theme for Wangkiny Coolaman is Koora Yey Kalyakoorl - Past, Present, Forever: Gathering, Hearing and Listening to the voices of Indigenous peoples.

 This theme provides a framework for stimulating presentations and discussions on the learnings from Indigenous knowledge, the dual worlds of Indigenous and research knowledge, and their forward journey together in tourism.